Shorthanded Hokies suffer their third straight defeat in a 47-14 loss at Pittsburgh

 Hooker accounted for 313 of the Hokies’ 434 yards, passing for 260 yards and two touchdowns.
 Khalil Herbert carried nine times for 72 yards as Virginia Tech amassed just 156 rushing yards, well below its ACC-leading average of 262.8 entering the game.

-The Hokies trailed 23-14 at halftime after yielding two touchdowns in the final six minutes.
+The Hokies trailed, 23-14, at halftime after yielding two touchdowns in the final six minutes.
 The second of those came on Pickett’s 11-yard throw to wide receiver Jaylon Barden.
 Pickett showed off his arm strength on the play, running to his left while under pressure and completing a strike toward the middle of the end zone.

 After falling behind 9-0, Virginia Tech scored its first points on Hooker’s 55-yard pass to wide receiver Tré Turner, trimming the Hokies’ deficit to 9-7 with 8:13 left in the first half.
 Turner got behind the secondary thanks to a run fake by Hooker, who collected the snap and began moving to his right before pulling up and delivering a pinpoint throw as Pittsburgh’s defense flowed toward him.